flairNLP/flair/resources/docs/TUTORIAL_EMBEDDINGS_OVERVIEW.md

 ## List of All Embeddings

-The following word embeddings are currently supported.
+The following embeddings are currently supported.
 The most important embeddings for this library are highlighted
 bold:

 | Class                                                                                       | Type                                                                                                                                                    | Paper |